Fleetwood Mac guitarist Lindsey Buckingham describes the making of Tango in the Night as the “worst recording experience of my life”.

 Ask any serious Mac head and they’ll all agree: Rumours was Fleetwood Mac’s greatest work.
 And no one can really argue that that collection of songs, from three songwriters firing on all cylinders – and usually firing those cylinders directly at each other – isn’t a complete masterpiece.

 But yet, for me, Tango in the Night – remarkably, the last album made by the ‘classic’ lineup – will always be the pinnacle of the band’s output.
-As it celebrates its 30th birthday this year, receiving a luxurious reissue from Warners, it’s time to give this often-neglected record the attention it truly deserves.
+After celebrating its 30th birthday in 2017, it’s time to give this often-neglected record the attention it truly deserves.

 I say neglected – the thing’s sold over 15 million copies and is the band’s second best-selling album after Rumours, housing a host of hit singles – but it’s always felt to me that it’s never been truly respected for what it is: one of the greatest pop records ever made.